Basics of Hash Data Structures

 Issues with Hashing:

 Although hash tables are used in major search programs, they sometimes take a lot of time especially when they need to execute a lot of hash functions.
 Data is randomly distributed, so the index has to be searched first.
 There are many complex hash functions, hence they may be prone to errors.
-Unwarranted collision occurs if a function is poorly coded.
+An unwarranted collision occurs if a function is poorly coded.

 Types of Hashing: